mykle1/MMM-PC-Stats/README.md

            module: 'MMM-PC-Stats',
            position: 'top_left',
 		   config: {
+		   videoCard: "NVIDIA GeForce GTX660", // name of your video card
 			useHeader: true,           // true if you want a header.
         	   	header: "MMM-PC-Stats",    // Any text you want. useHeader must be true
         	   	maxWidth: "300px",